thatspiyush08/SolanaSwiftPay/README.md

 ## Contributing

-Contributions to Solana Shift Pay are welcome!
+Contributions to Solana Swift Pay are welcome!
 To contribute, follow these steps:

 1. Fork the repository.